ddev/ddev-contrib/docker-compose-services/xhgui/README.md

-# XHGUI
+# XHGui

-This container provides a xhgui container for your project so you can collect performance information provided by `xhprof`.
+This container provides a XHGui container for your project so you can collect performance information provided by `xhprof`.

 ## Warning